 - Expand Cloned Tiles - Expands the pattern by creating clones of the content object.

 - Extract Pattern Content - Extract a single content object from the tiling pattern, without expanding the pattern.
 This command can be used to extract content of the pattern presets, if that content object is not available elsewhere in the document.

 Pattern Content Frame

 The alignment and resizing of the pattern content object to a pattern tile is determined by the pattern content frame.
-By default, a pattern content object will not contain a frame definition, and its frame will be the bounding box of the object.
-The frame can be restricted by using a clipping shape on the group of objects defining the pattern content.
+By default, a pattern content object will not contain a frame, and the frame is determined by the bounding box of the object.
+The frame can also be set by using a clipping shape on the group of objects defining the pattern content.

-A more generalized scheme of defining a pattern content frame is to pick any object (including invisible ones) from the group defining the pattern content, and designate it as a pattern content frame.
+To set an custom pattern content frame, pick an object (typically an invisible one) from the group defining the pattern content, and designate it as a pattern content frame.
 In this case the positioning and scaling of the pattern content to a pattern tile is determined using the frame of the designated object and not the bounding box of the whole content.